zdykstra/tmuxc/README.md

 * `background` - Automatically background tmuxc on startup, reparenting to pid 1.
 * `blacklist` - An array of window titles that should be skipped when windows are created.
 * `skipnw` - Do not launch a new terminal when a new window is created in tmux.
+* `exitlast` - Exit the control daemon after the last tmux window in the session exits.